TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy_with_Kalman_filter.md

 # 🧭 Go2 Odometry — **Invariant EKF (InEKF) Full Setup Guide**
 *A step-by-step README to reproduce the exact working setup we used (ROS 2 Humble, Conda, Unitree ROS 2, go2_odometry, invariant-ekf), with explanations and commands.

-> ✅ This guide is intentionally verbose and annotated so you can **understand why** each step matters and quickly debug if something goes off-track.

 ---
 ## ✨ What you’ll get

 - A clean Conda environment (Python 3.10) **compatible with ROS 2 Humble**.